mads-hartmann/polyglots.dk/README.md

 The website for Copenhagen Tech Polyglot Meetup.
 Hosted online at http://www.polyglots.dk/

+## Developing

+If you checkout the site and want to preview your changes before creating a pull request you can run the following make target to start a small python webserver to serve the site locally.

+    make start-webserver

 ## Hosting the site

 On your host run the following: